 Most events use staggered starts, to help ensure that you get to navigate on your own without interference.
 The route you take between controls is up to you.
 You select which way of travelling between controls will be the most efficient for you.
 The element of route choice is what makes orienteering a mental challenge.
 It is not enough to simply be able to move faster than other orienteers, you must out-think them as well.
 Because of this, Orienteering is often called the "thinking sport" because it involves map reading and quick decision-making in addition to athletic ability.
 What do I need

-FVO have three great ways to get started:
+FVO have several great ways to get started:

 - Try our Permanent Courses

 - These are open all year.
-Maps for Abbey Craig and Plean available to download for free from our permanent courses page
+Maps for Abbey Craig, Plean, Beecraigs, South Achray, Doune Ponds, Muiravonside and The Lodge, Aberfoyle are available to download for free from our permanent courses page

 What to wear